ZafarAli110/ionic4-angular8-date-range-picker-calendar/ReadMe.md

 For more info on how to add android and ios platform please visit official ionic docs site. https://ionicframework.com/docs/installation/cli

+## for demo head over to : https://zafarali110.github.io/ionic4-angular8-date-range-picker-calendar/home

-Available Scripts:
+## Available Scripts:

 Make sure you have node js install in your computer, headover to https://nodejs.org/en/ and install node.

-Go to your command line and install ionic globally by runing the following command npm install -g ionic
+Go to your command line and install ionic globally by runing the following command **npm install -g ionic

-Go to project directory and run npm install or yarn install in case if your are using yarn.
+Go to project directory and run **npm install** or **yarn install** in case if your are using yarn.

-Inside project directory run command ionic serve.
+Inside project directory run command **ionic serve**.
 This will start the development server and open the application in your browser.